kaushiksk/pymdb/README.md

       m.getposter()
 ```

-P.S.
-The Movie class works for any movie.
-It doesn't have to be in the Top 250.
+## Bugs
+Report any bugs you find at https://github.com/kaushiksk/pymdb/issues.

+## Note
+Data is fetched from [OMDb API](https://omdbapi.com) to which I am in no way associated.
+Please be patient if the server is down.